-A Coffee Subscription Service For Every Third-Wave Caffeine Snob You Know
+This Last-Minute Gift Is Approved By Our Resident Coffee Snob

 Do You, Coffee Lover, Think Trade Is Actually Good?

 If you're a professed coffee snob like me — or just a caffeine lover no matter the brew — I think this service is totally worth it.
-The experience feels personalized and curated, plus it's just fun to be able to taste all types of coffee from highly-regarded third wave roasters all over the country that I wouldn't normally have quick access to.
+The experience feels personalized and curated, plus it's just fun to be able to taste all types of coffee from highly-regarded third-wave roasters all over the country that I wouldn't normally have quick access to.
 I'm admittedly the type that buys the same beans from my local coffee shop every week, so this forces me out of my caffeine comfort zone.
 I know a few bean buds in my life that will appreciate this service as both a time saver and a discovery experience.

 Advertisement